srid/purescript-book-sources/chapter10.md

 ## Wrapping JavaScript Values

-Foreign import declarations can be paired with a block of JavaScript code by including a string literal before the type annotation.
-The JavaScript code will be inserted directly into the generated code during compilation.
+We might want to wrap Javascript values and functions for a number of reasons:

-This is particularly useful when we want to wrap an existing piece of JavaScript code to give it a PureScript type.
-We might want to do this for a number of reasons:
+- A function takes multiple arguments, but we want to call it like a curried function.
 - We might want to use the `Eff` monad to keep track of any JavaScript side-effects.
 - It might be necessary to handle corner cases like `null` or `undefined`, to give a function the correct runtime representation.